MaxSteven/SOPGI/README.md

 Since everthing get stored on photons, SOPGI ARay create a point cloud with all the necessary attributes and everything get transferred to the Geometry using point clouds mechanism.
-This tab let you control how those values get transferred like the point cloud Radius, precision and Gaussian Blur filter.
+This tab let you control how those values get transferred like the point cloud Radius, precision and Gaussian Blur filter to fine tune the final soultion.
+This can heavily impact the final quality.

 #### ARay Compositing:
 This tab let you tweak the way every single render data get composited together.